Foods that can help boost your immune system

 While various nutrients can help your immune system, nutritionist Rick Hay says vitamins C, A, D and zinc in particular keep it regulated and operating at its best.

-- Essential hygiene: How to wash your hands properly
+- Essential support: How to wash your hands properly

 Found in most fruits and vegetables (but citrus fruits, berries, broccoli and capsicum are particularly good sources), vitamin C is considered a leading player in the immune-boosting stakes.